The best sightseeing day-trip cruises on the Mosel River (Moselle) in Germany are from Cochem, Koblenz, Trier, and Bernkastel-Kues.

 The Moselle Valley in Germany is beautiful year-round but autumn, when the vines turn yellow and red, is probably the most beautiful time of the year to visit and cruise on the Mosel.

 Cruises in winter are limited but some are available during the romantic Advent and Christmas market seasons, especially in Bernkastel and Trier.
 Don’t expect any cruises in January, February, or March.

 Moselle Panorama Cruises in Cochem

-Cochem, where the beautiful Reichsburg (Imperial Castle) towers over the city and Moselle Valley, is one of the best Mosel towns for day-trip and sightseeing riverboat cruises.
+Cochem, where the beautiful Reichsburg (Imperial Castle) towers over the city and Moselle Valley, is one of the best Mosel towns for day trips and sightseeing riverboat cruises.
 Gebr.
 Kolb and Köln-Düsseldorfer (KD) both have several sightseeing panorama cruises per day.
 Kolb further has excursion tours from Cochem to many Moselle towns.

 The panorama excursion cruises are usually an hour with up to 12 departures per day.
 These panorama cruises are very similar and the best choice is usually simply the next boat to depart.
 Prices, around €12 for the one-hour cruise, are the same for both cruise lines.
 Buy KD cruise tickets online or simply from the kiosk or when boarding.